 In 2014, Yves was appointed senior Vice President of Alstom’s Wind business, based in Barcelona and in charge of all activities related to onshore and offshore wind, reporting to Renewable Power Sector President Jérôme Pécresse and became a member of the Renewable Power Sector Executive Committee.
-Since 2015, Yves also served as the Senior Vice President of Alstom’s Hydro business in addition to his SVP role in the Wind business.
+In 2015, Yves was appointed Senior Vice President of Alstom’s Hydro business in addition to his SVP role in the Wind business.

 Yves holds a Master of Science in mechanical and electrical engineering from UPMC in Paris and an engineering degree from the ESTP.
 During his career he also obtained a Six Sigma Black Belt, and a diploma from INSEAD-AMS.

 Vice President & Chief Commercial Officer, GE Renewable Energy